lauren-march/wgu-java-1-InventorySystem/README.md

 Project for WGU Software I course in Java

-Inventory system that allows the user to Add, Modify, and Delete Parts and Products from inventory along with associating parts associated with products.
+Inventory system that allows the user to Add, Modify, and Delete Parts and Products from inventory along with associating parts with products.